quicwg/multipath/draft-ietf-quic-multipath.md

-To avoid unnecessary resource usage that could be exploited in a resource exhaustion attack, endpoints SHOULD allocate additional path resources, such as e.g. for packet number handling, only after path validation has successfully completed.
+To avoid unnecessary resource usage that could be exploited in a resource exhaustion attack, endpoints SHOULD allocate additional path resources, such as e.g., for packet number handling, only after path validation has successfully completed.

 ## Request Forgery with Spoofed Address